Chapter Forty One VI

 Then I realized that what I really wanted to be was a lesbian.

-Ari Murakami listens while Amaya performs a short repertoire of songs, when I take Amaya to see the swords.
+Ari Murakami listens while Amaya performs a short repertoire of songs.

 Nikko, “Yes, and willing to learn.
 She is not a warrior, she is an artist, but not a martial artist.
 If she wishes, and you will undertake it, she can learn geisha talents: the art of conversation, music, serving tea, making guests comfortable and joyful.
 This, I think is her calling.
 However, it is not for me to decide.
 She decides her future.
 We set things in front of her, she tries them on.”